CU-CloudCollab/aws-manage-lifecycles/README.md

 ## Lifecycle Policies

-EC2 instance lifecycle policies are specified by tagging EC2 instances with a tag named "lifecycle-policy".
+Lifecycle policies are specified by tagging EC2 and RDS instances with a tag named "lifecycle-policy".

 * Label name: **lifecycle-policy**
 * Label value formats: